lemonade-sdk/playable-data/data/README.md

 - Multiple base game variants (e.g., asteroids_1.py, asteroids_2.py, etc.) - different implementations of the same base game with varied coding styles, visual choices, and game balance.
 - A few remix scripts, which use the base script as a starting point and then make some modification to the game.
 - A few remixes-of-remixes.
+- Oneshot scripts (ending in `_oneshot.py`) - standalone versions of remix games that can be created from a single prompt without requiring a base game.

 > Note: an underscore `_` in the directory name indicates that the directory should be skipped.
 This is useful for game data that is not fully ready yet.